ikawrakow/ik_llama.cpp/github-data/discussions/258 - Quick-start Guide coming over from llama.cpp and ktransformers!.md

 If you are still experimenting with quant types, you might be able to improve on your Q2_K_R4 at around the same size by replacing the q2_k_r4, and q3_k_r4 which are k quants with similar sized i quants or iqk quants instead of using k quants, this PR https://github.com/ikawrakow/ik_llama.cpp/pull/85 has a really nice chart  focusing on that quant range (caveat IQ3_KL is not a quant type, it is a quant recipe), and shows how the three different quant types (i, k and iqk) stack up.

+> 👤 **ubergarm** replied on **2025-03-21** at **15:38:10**
+>
+> > iq2_bn_r4 is a bitnet quant
+>
+> I saw a few small bitnet quants and wanted to try it out.
+Okay so its not the size but the bitnet quants are not great *for non bit-net trained models*.
+Good to know!
+>
+> > q2_k_r4, and q3_k_r4 which are k quants with similar sized i quants or iqk quants
+>
+> My first attempt was i quants, which are indeed quite small but seem be more CPU intensive on generation.
+I see, the `iqk` "non-linear" quants in the PR 85 are probably the best bang for the bit assuming I am patient enough to generate the quant.
+Yeah I'll do another iteration on my custom quant then with these!
+>
+> Thanks for taking the time to explain with references, really appreciate it!

 > 👤 **ubergarm** replied on **2025-03-21** at **16:39:43**
 >
 > Okie I'm cooking up one targeting a 256GB RAM + ~24GB VRAM system with `-ot exps=CPU`: